melissarlogan/VBAChallenge/README.md

 ### Background
 Steve’s family is looking to invest in the stock market within green energy stocks specifically.
 The family; however, is only looking at one stock “DQ”.
 The below project expanded that research to analyze not only the "DQ" stock but several others to gage their performance over 2017 and 2018 to allow Steve’s family to make the best investing decision.
 ### Purpose
 The purpose of this project was to analysis multiple stocks at the push of a button to compare their year over year trends.
-This project also took that original analyzing code  and refactored it to improve the code.
+This project also took that original analyzing code  and refactored it to improve the code to make it faster.
 Refactoring makes the code run more efficiently using less steps or less memory and makes the code easier for anther developer to review and make changes to.
 By refactoring the code, it makes it easier on Steve’s computer to run the analysis and allows for more stocks to be added to the code in the future to analyze.

 ## Results
 ### 2017